Technigo/project-survey/README.md

 **General**

 * Since I haven't added that much love for styling my dropdown or the range slider I realized when testing different browsers and devices that the default styling differs a lot.
-* Button, I decided to use the attribute `disabled` if some values are empty but during testing I realized that sin't wokrking for all browsers, like Safari.
-I also see on an Android device using Chrome that the button isn't disabled.
-I will leave my code with this issue right now!

 ## View it live

 Try it out [here](https://kind-joliot-6577b6.netlify.app/)